-Born in 1950, knife smith Hideo Kitaoka works in Takefu Village, Echizen, in Fukui Prefecture.
-He specializes in the production of high quality, traditional Japanese blades.
-In 1980, Echizen was the first production center for forged blades to be awarded the nationally recognized Traditional Craft Product accolade.
-Blades have been hand-forged there since the Muromachi period (1392-1573).
+Hideo Kitaoka, born in 1950, works in Takefu Village, Echizen, in Fukui Prefecture, where he specializes in producing high-quality traditional Japanese blades.
+Echizen was the first production center for forged blades to receive the nationally recognized Traditional Craft Product designation, awarded in 1980, and blades have been hand-forged there since the Muromachi period, stretching back to the 1300s.

 HRC: 62-63